CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning: Method

-\paragraph{Chain-of-Thought (CoT) Reasoning.} Research has shown that LLMs make decisions better when provided with sufficient context \citep{wei2022cot}.
+\paragraph{\textbf{Chain-of-Thought (CoT) Reasoning}} LLM agents often generate better decisions by producing intermediate reasoning traces that structure their understanding of the situation~\citep{wei2022cot}.
 To leverage this observation, we prompt LLMs to reason step-by-step about the environment, incorporating observations, received messages, and in-context knowledge.
-The reasoning process generates an output text sequence ${\bm{R}}_{\bm{i}} = \{\bm{t}_{\bm{i}}^{\bm{r}}\}$.
-Following this reasoning, the LLM agent generates structured action tokens by combining the reasoning with the inputs: $P_i(\{t^{m}_i\}; \{t_i^c\} | \{t_i^k\}; \{t_i^s\};\{t^{o}_{i}\}; \{{\{t^{m}_j\}\}}_{j\in\mathcal{F}}; \{\bm{t}_{\bm{i}}^{\bm{r}}\})$.
-The final output is in a JSON format with keys: \texttt{"command"} and \texttt{"message"}.
+The reasoning process generates an intermediate text sequence, denoted as ${\bm{R}}_{\bm{i}} = \{\bm{t}_{\bm{i}}^{\bm{r}}\}$.
+The LLM agent then sample action token sequences $\{t_i^{m}\}$ and $\{t_i^{c}\}$ according to the probability distribution: The resulting output is formatted in JSON with two keys: \texttt{"command"} and \texttt{"message"}.

-\subsection{Agent Learning: Post-Episode Debriefing}
+\subsection{\textbf{Agent Learning: Post-Episode Debriefing}}

-The learning process is depicted in Figure~\ref{fig:method}.
-Initially, the LLM agents interact with each other in the scenarios, accumulating experience, which is stored in a replay buffer.
+The learning process is depicted in \figref{fig:method}.
+Initially, the LLM agents interact with each other in the scenarios and accumulate experience, which is stored in a replay buffer.
 Following the interaction phase, the agents engage in a debriefing session where they utilize past experiences as context to collaboratively refine a cooperative strategy.
-The outcomes of these discussions are distilled into two critical components: knowledge ($K_i = \{t_i^k\}$) and cooperative strategies ($S_i = \{t_i^s\}$).
+The outcomes of these discussions are summarized into two critical components: \textit{knowledge} ($K_i = \{t_i^k\}$) and \textit{cooperative strategies} ($S_i = \{t_i^s\}$).
 These components are subsequently integrated as in-context knowledge for future interactions, playing a pivotal role in shaping and improving the policy.